MrocznyZdzichu/ProcessControl/README.md

 ### Simulations:
 To simulate you need to prepare control vector first.
 You can use `CVstepChange` function to set step changingu-vector.
 To test it with state-space model, you need to offset u first, so it would relate to operating point.
-You can do it easily by `offsetControl' method.
+You can do it easily by `offsetControl` method.
 Simulation could be run by lsim method - remember to set zero initial conditions (zero = operating point).
 G_LinearModel is a transfer function model.
 It can be simulated with `lsim` too or by computing product with input in Laplace domain.